mmattel/Raspberry-Pi-Setup/README.md

 - The script requires the presense of the NFS mount located at `/home/<your-user>/backup` as described above.
 - Rotate the amount of backup files manually to avoid wasting nfs space.
 - Use [etcher](https://www.balena.io/etcher/) to burn (restore) the image to your target.

-## Install syslog-ng

-At the time of writing, `syslog-ng` comes with version 3.28.1-2 when installing normally via apt.
-Starting with version 3.33, a [MQTT client](https://www.syslog-ng.com/community/b/blog/posts/syslog-ng-3-33-the-mqtt-destination) was added where you can easily post syslog messages via MQTT to show in HA.

-The installation referenced by [Installing the latest syslog-ng on Ubuntu and other DEB distributions ](https://www.syslog-ng.com/community/b/blog/posts/installing-the-latest-syslog-ng-on-ubuntu-and-other-deb-distributions) respectively [Supported distributions](https://github.com/syslog-ng/syslog-ng/#supported-distributions) is only valid for **x86-64** but not for the Pi using `armhf/arm64`.

-It is therefore necessary to use a docker based installation that supports different architectures like `amd64`, `arm64` and `arm32` see [dockerhub linuxserver.io](https://hub.docker.com/r/linuxserver/syslog-ng).
-A docker-compose example file is provided in the link.
-Note that using PxID with a static value is necessary because the composer version used.
-Also note that when configuring the `syslog-ng.conf` file to use the container and not the host targets.

 ## Summary of Ports and URL's Used